Machine learning the deuteron: new architectures and uncertainty quantification: Conclusions and future outlook

 \section{Conclusions and future outlook}

-In this work, we use vANNs to compute the ground state properties of the deuteron with a realistic hamiltonian.
+In this work, we use vANNs to compute the ground state properties of the deuteron with a realistic Hamiltonian.
 To this end, we discretise the problem in a fixed mesh on the relative momentum coordinate.
-We use standard ML tools, based on Pytorch, to pre-train our models and subsequently minimise the energy for a fixed number of epochs.
+We use standard ML tools, based on PyTorch, to pre-train our models and subsequently minimise the energy for a fixed number of epochs.

-High-quality solutions for the variational wave function were already obtained in Ref.~\cite{Keeble2020} with a similar set-up.
+High-quality solutions for the variational wavefunction were already obtained in Ref.~\cite{Keeble2020} with a similar set-up.
 We extend this work here in two directions, aimed at identifying fundamental limitations of the vANN approach.
 First, we look at different ANN architectures, increasing the number of layers and treating the connection to the output states in a connected or disconnected fashion.
 Second, we identify a new source of uncertainty associated to the oscillations around the final energy minimum.
-Third, by carefully analysing the wave function outputs, we identify conditions in which finite-momentum overfitting arises.
+Third, by carefully analysing the wavefunction outputs, we identify conditions in which finite-momentum overfitting arises.

-All vANNs models provide excellent results for the energies and fidelities, when compared to benchmark wave functions.
-We find that ANNs do not have to be specially tailored to perform well at a problem.
+All vANNs models provide excellent results for the energies and fidelities, when compared to benchmark wavefunctions.
 By looking at the rate of model convergence for different architectures, we find a first qualitative sign that two-layer networks have a harder time minimising the energy than their one-layer counterparts.
-In terms of model uncertainties, the post-evolution oscillation errors dominate over the stochastic initialisation errors, but they remain relatively small (of the order of $6$ to $8$ keV) across a wide range of network widths.
+In terms of model uncertainties, the post-evolution oscillation errors dominate over the stochastic initialization errors, but they remain relatively small (of the order of $6$ to $8$ keV) across a wide range of network widths.
 When it comes to the structure of the network, state-connected networks, with output nodes that are connected to the internal hidden layer, provide marginally better results than state-disconnected architectures.